genelafrenier/vms/README.md

     a.
 Ensure that credentials in these fields match the login info for MySQL Server spring.datasource.username=root
         spring.datasource.password=password
-5. Run project from Spring Boot Dashboard extension, or SmsApplication.java
+5. Run project from Spring Boot Dashboard extension, or SmsApplication.java **ENSURE JDK 21 is installed on system**
 6. Server will run on http://localhost:8080
 7. Test everything is working by downloading Postman
     a.
 Send POST request to http://localhost:8080/event in JSON